wmde/wikibase-release-pipeline/example/README.md

 > 💡 This document assumes basic Linux administration and docker/docker-compose knowledge.

 > 🔧 This document is for people wanting to self host the full Wikibase Suite using the Wikibase Suite Deployment Kit.
-If you are looking for individual WBS service containers, head over to https://hub.docker.com/u/wikibase
+If you are looking for individual WBS Service Containers, head over to https://hub.docker.com/u/wikibase

 ## What is in the box?